-- 1. All educators participate in the five-step evaluation cycle. - K12 educators are participating in the five -step evaluation cycle. - 2.
-CTA/CCTA Joint Supervision/Evaluation Committees meet regularly to review and amend the new process including DDMs, student growth rating, and student/staff feedback. - CTA and CCTA Joint Supervision /Evaluation Committees facilitated by HR Director Kelly McCausland met regularly to discuss and determine DDMs, student growth ratings, and student/staff feedback.
+- 1. All educators participate in the five-step evaluation cycle. - All educators have completed the five -step evaluation cycle including selfassessment, goal setting, observations, formative assessment, and formative/summative evaluation, Educators and administrators have uploaded their evidence and artifacts of goal attainment and professional standards. - 2.
+CTA/CCTA Joint Supervision/Evaluation Committees meet regularly to review and amend the new process including DDMs, student growth rating, and student/staff feedback. - CTA and CCTA Joint Supervision /Evaluation Committees facilitated by HR Director Kelly McCausland met more than fourteen times to discuss and determine a process and contract language for DDMs, student growth ratings, and student/staff feedback.
+At CPS, relevant contract language was developed by a subcommittee, and agreed to by the CTA/Administration Committee for consideration by the negotiating team.
+The CCTA is still reviewing and revising draft language.